cayxc/Mdmdt/readme.md

 # Export HTML

-To export an HTML file, you can directly select the current theme to export HTML **If you want to export HTML files with customizable styles, you can use the Mdtht plugin:**
+To export an HTML file, you can directly select the current theme to export HTML.

+**If you want to export HTML files with customizable styles, you can use the Mdtht plugin:**

 Plugin homepage address:  [Mdtht-Github-address](https://github.com/cayxc/Mdtht)  [Mdtht-Gitee-address]( https://gitee.com/cayxc/mdtht )